Chirali & Amish Thakkar

 Edison New Jersey Best Wedding Photographer | Orlando Florida Famous Wedding Photographer

 Chirali & Amish Thakkar is the pioneer in the Indian Wedding Photographer and Cinematography Studio - Fine Arts Productions based in Edison New Jersey and Orlando Florida.
 With over 20 years of creative Indian Wedding Photographer experience covering over 2000 big fat Indian weddings around the globe; Chirali & Amish Thakkar are known for their creative wedding cinematography and unique wedding photography that is romantic, fun, emotional, artistic, candid and photo-journalistic styles.
 We pride being the household names when you are searching for an Indian wedding photographer and Indian wedding cinematography in New Jersey, New York, Florida, and surrounding states.

 This Beautiful Wedding Website is more Enjoyable on Desktop due to many high-resolution images. - Enjoy!

 We strongly believe that Wedding is a destiny - The real act of marriage takes place in the heart, not in the ballroom or church or synagogue.
 It's a choice you make - not just on your wedding day, but over and over again - and that choice is reflected in the way you treat your husband or wife.

-We want to make sure that this strong belief is captured in the perfect way that you would love to see again and again and share this to your next generation.
+We want to make sure that this strong belief is captured in the perfect way that you would love to see again and again and share this with your next generation.
 Fine Art Production - master in Indian wedding photographer and Indian wedding videography guarantees you the amazing memories of your Indian wedding.